jbenno/nyuad_decoding_nature/10_Final_Project/README.md

     - Wednesday 11 December: Setup for showcase
     - Thursday 12 December: Showcase takes place
     - Friday 13 December: Documentation and completed project code is due for submission.

+ ### Showcase
+ - Date: Thursday 12 December
+ - Schedule
+  - 18:00 to 20:00  Projects presented in room C3 006 and around
+  - 20:00 to 21:00  Performances
+  - from 21:00  all checked out equipment to be returned to IM Lab.
+Everything to be returned this evening.